King's Raid: Reception

 The game's cumulative number of download has exceeded 13 millions across 150 countries as of May 2020.

 A Windows client of the game has been announced in April 2021, and a remaster / revamp of the game's aesthetics and UI has been announced in Q1 2021, which eventually got the working title King's Raid 2, and further named as King's Raid: The Reload, with a mini-site showing the all-new improved graphics giving back a similar look what could be seen in the cinematics of Season 1.

 The deployment of the visual update was slated to be released by the end of 2021, but got postponed to Q2 2022, in order to make a flawless experience in all contents.
 CEO Kim Jin-soo has said in a 2023 statement that the update will eventually get released.
 On March 9, 2023, it has been announced that Vespa will enter the open mergers and acquisitions market, to be sold to an external investor.
 In November 2023, the developer laid off all 105 employees.

 On February 14, 2025, it is announced that the game's service would be terminated on March 15, 2025, and the game would become unobtainable from app markets from the same day as the announcement.

+On April 22, 2025, Masangsoft purchased the IP of King's Raid, with the intention to relaunch.